veracity/veracity-documentation/tutorials/nodejs-webapp-ts/2-development-environment.md

 	<figcaption>Node gives us two choices for version: Safe, long term, or cutting edge.</figcaption>
 </figure>

-Allthough the differences are minimal we will choose the LTS version.
-LTS stands for Long Term Support wich means it will be actively maintained for longer.
+Although the differences are minimal we will choose the LTS version.
+LTS stands for Long Term Support which means it will be actively maintained for longer.
 This is also usually the version running in hosting environments (such as Azure or Google Cloud Platform) which means we will have a local environment that matches production as much as possible.
 If you know where you want to host your application you should check with the provider which version of Node is installed and install the same one locally.
-This will avoid potential headaces from version differences.
+This will avoid potential headaches from version differences.

 Now that we have the IDE and runtime we create a folder to hold our project and open it in Visual Studio Code.
 You may also wish to initialize git or another source control system within this folder so that you are able to track code changes and collaborate.
 To initialize git open the folder in a terminal and type `git init`